enzosaracen/ecc/README.md

 k&r c compiler

-old compiler project targeting most of k&r c
+old compiler project for k&r c

 front-end of compiler is mostly working, but code generation is not complete